zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/GettingStarted/SoftwareSetup/index.md

-# Software Installation
+# Software Setup

-This section covers the installation process for all required software components.
+This section covers the setup process for all required software components.

 Except for **AWSIM Labs**, which is installed only on **Host 1**, **Autoware**, **Zenoh**, and tools like **Barrier** and **AnyDesk** are installed on **every host** in the system.